 - Maintain a monthly classroom budget and submit all relevant paperwork to the office by the last Thursday of each month.

-- Attend all scheduled meetings and in-service presentations for the purpose of acquiring and/or conveying information relative to job functions.
+- Attend all scheduled meetings and in-service presentations to acquire and convey information relative to job functions.

-- Successfully complete 24 clock hours of professional in-service training annually.
+- Complete 24 clock hours of professional in-service training annually.

-- Be knowledgeable of the Minimum Standard Requirements of Child Care required by the Texas Department of Family and Protective Services as they pertain to infants.
+- Be knowledgeable of the Minimum Standard Requirements of Child Care required by the Texas Department of Family and Protective Services to infants.

 SALARY RANGE $10 – $14 per hour

-- Salary is based on a number of factors: 1) Educational background 2) Years of experience 3) Child care, etc. Final salary is negotiable.
+- Salary is based on several factors: 1) Educational background, 2) Years of experience, 3) Child care, etc. The final salary is negotiable.